-The GASB has issued the following accounting pronouncements that have an effective date after June 30, 2019:
+The GASB has issued the following accounting pronouncements that have an effective date after June 30, 2020:

-- (a) GASB Statement No. 83, Certain Asset Retirement Obligation.
-This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
-An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
-A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
-The requirements of the Statement are effective for reporting periods after June 15, 2018, as amended by GASB Statement No. 95, Postponement of the effective dates of Certain Authoritative Guidance. - (b) GASB Statement No. 84, Fiduciary Activities.
-This statement improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements of this statement are effective for fiscal years beginning after December 15, 2018, as amended by GASB Statement No. 95, Postponement of the effective dates of Certain Authoritative Guidance. - (c) GASB Statement No. 87, Leases.
+(a) GASB Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, as amended by GASB Statement No. 95, Postponement of the effective dates of Certain Authoritative Guidance.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2021 as amended by GASB Statement No. 95, Postponement of the effective dates of Certain Authoritative Guidance.